A few methods, with pros and cons of each

 Here’s what the sheet should look like before we sort the animal name column:

-Now select both columns and click on the Data ribbon in Excel 2007.
-Then click on the Sort button.
+Now select both columns and click on the Data ribbon in Excel.
+Then click on the Sort button on the Data tab.

 For Sort By, choose Column B and then click OK.
 Note that you want to sort the column that have the blank values in it.
 If more than one column has blank values, just pick one.